greg-hutchinson/refactoring/PITCHME.md

 ---
 # And Lastly ...
 - Refactoring is a practiced skill.
 So practice.
 Try something.
 Not all refactors work out.
-- One refactor will quite often lead to other ideas about refactoring.
+- One refactor will quite often lead to other ideas about refactoring. (???)
-    - You get a better idea of what is going on?

 ---
 ### Summary (And/Or Experiment)
 @snap[West text-07 text-left span-100 ]